 Networking in the 17th century

-Before the words “network” and “globalisation” became fashionable, a fruitful exchange of ideas took place throughout Europe without the use of email, skype, telephone or airplanes.
-Instead people wrote letters and went abroad to talk with others who were interested in the same things as they were.
+Before the words “network” and “globalisation” became fashionable, a fruitful exchange of ideas took place.
+People wrote letters and went abroad to talk with others who were interested in the same things as they were.
 Niels Steensen travelled extensively in Europe.
 He was good at making acquaintances and maintaining them by writing letters.
 In a word: he was a good networker.

 About this map